Accessiblu/carousel/README.md

-# carousel
+# Carousel
-Accessible Carousel built with html and css only.
+Accessible Carousel built with html and css only. https://accessiblu.github.io/carousel-css-only/